Cervp22/README_Generator/README.md

 # README_Generator

     https://github.com/Cervp22/READ_ME Generator

     ![Github licenses](https://img.shields.io/badge/license-MIT-blue.svg)

     #Description

-    THis project is to developers speed up the process of making a readme file on the project/assingment they are working on.
+    This project is to developers speed up the process of making a readme file on the project/assingment they are working on.

     # Table Of Contents
     * [Installation](#installatoin)